 Grants from the Government, the National Lottery and developers towards capital expenditure on a specific service or project.

 Capital Receipts

 Proceeds arising from the sale of capital assets or from the repayment to the Council of capital grants and loans.
 A proportion of capital receipts may be used to finance additional capital spending.
-The remaining proportion must normally be set aside for the future repayment of debt.

 Collection Fund